ryansch/docker-unifi-rpi/README.md

 I've added a check in the entrypoint that will prevent the Network Application (controller) from starting if the database files are from mongo 2.4 and need to be upgraded.
 This will allow you to rollback to the container version you were using without issue.
 You can then schedule the upgrade when it's convenient.

-Upgrade instruction are here: https://github.com/ryansch/docker-unifi-rpi/issues/95
+Upgrade instructions are here: https://github.com/ryansch/docker-unifi-rpi/issues/95

 Ubiquiti releases 'unstable', 'testing', and 'stable candidate' versions as part of its beta group release structure.
 These releases are included here.
 Only stable releases are tagged with their general version (ex: `5.6` for the `5.6.30` stable release) or with `latest`.